Perl is the Most Hated Programming Language, Developers Say - Slashdot

 Seems like a list made by bad/beginner devs, which I guess makes sense from the way it was produced...

+...
+Alot of these folks have never written any Lisp.
+I would take Perl hands down over Lisp any day.
+Lots of Idiotic Stupid Parentheses.

 Are you kidding more than Java?
 No way.
-(Score:4, Informative)
+(Score:1, Informative)

 Why Delphi?
 (Score:2)